Kevin-WKX88/project_stamina/README.md

 # Entrepreneurial Project : STAMINA
-> 3-month project between July and September 2019
+> 3-month project between July and September 2019, IMT Starter, Evry, France

 As part of the Sun Heat IMT Starter Summer Pre-Incubation Program, our team of 4 engineering students worked on **Stamina** - a revolutionary coaching app for runners.
 The solution consisted in extracting data collected from smartwatches and applying machine learning algorithms.